Gavin Rossdale on Bush's new album 'The Art Of Survival', cooking with Tom Jones and that 'Woodstock' doc

 The album also focuses on the rise of Artificial Intelligence…

 “Yeah, that whole thing about machines vs people.
 We see it all the time with AI, with virtual reality, with Tesla’s new thing, with the sprinting robot and checkouts in supermarkets.
 It’s a funny time for that but I mean it’s quite brilliant.
-A couple of years ago there were reports of computer programs writing a record in the style of PJ Harvey,
+A couple of years ago there were reports of computer programs writing a record in the style of PJ Harvey, T

 “For me it’s an interesting one because I’ve made guitar music my entire career and yet I’m fully aware at the same time that people are less and less interested in guitar music.
 With this record, it sounds a terrible word, but there’s a modern style to it.
 I was really trying to elevate what began with Neanderthal-esque beginnings.”